 Specifications:

-Condition: Uncirculated, with an official Certificate of Authenticity
+- Condition: Uncirculated, with official certificate of authenticity

 A must-have for Ferrari enthusiasts and Formula 1 collectors.
 Own a piece of racing history with this exclusive tribute to Surtees' legendary 1964 season and Ferrari's championship triumph.